yamcodes/agario-clone/README.md

 ### Step 0.
 Prerequisites
 - [Node.js v17.4.0](https://nodejs.org/download/release/v17.4.0/) - the version which this project was created and tested on.
 - [Git](https://git-scm.com/downloads) - for cloning this repository.
-Alternatively, you can use [GitHub Desktop](https://desktop.github.com/), [GitHub CLI](https://cli.github.com/), or [Download ZIP](https://github.com/starship/starship/archive/refs/heads/master.zip).

 ### Step 1.
 Download